Lanjelin/obsidian-yaml-form/README.md

+# Archived

+Have a look at the [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) plugin instead, it's a lot more powerful and flexible.

+---

 # Obsidian YAML Form

 Render interactive forms from a YAML schema in your note’s frontmatter and write values back into frontmatter.